Categories

 The Gut-Brain Axis

-Ayahuasca’s effects extend beyond the brain and into the gut, where the enteric nervous system plays a role in digestion and the regulation of mood through the gut-brain axis.
-Beta-carbolines from B. caapi may influence this axis by altering gut flora and modulating the body’s stress response.
+Ayahuasca’s effects reach beyond the brain and into the gut and peripheral intestinal functions, where the enteric nervous system plays a role in digestion and the regulation of mood through the gut-brain axis.
+Beta-carbolines from B. caapi possibly influence this axis by altering gut flora and modulating the body’s stress response.

 Mechanism of Action: How Ayahuasca Works in the Brain